edited by Lavinia Spaldingby Lavinia Spalding google+

 Located in the heart of the Grand Staircase-Escalante National Monument, Boulder, Utah, was the last town in the nation to receive year-round mail by mule train.
 Today it has no stoplight, cell phone service, ATM, grocery store or medical facilities.
 But it has Zagat-rated Hell's Backbone Grill which, despite all odds, has won the acclaim of national and international media.
 Sixty-five favorite recipes accompany charming anecdotes, old-fashioned rural wisdom and introductions to captivating local characters, making With a Measure of Grace a warm, earthy, and unforgettable read.

 A remarkable book that celebrates a remarkable restaurant in a scenically stunning area of Utah.
 Few restaurants reflect a sense of place and purpose as fully as this, and even fewer can capture that spirit on the pages of a book.
 Read their extraordinary story, come to know the farmers and friends who help them succeed, and then recreate and share their simply inspiring food at home”

 Bill Jamison, three-time James Beard award-winning cookbook author

-The Best Women’s Travel Writing, Volume 11: True Stories from Around the World
+The Best Women’s Travel Writing, Volume 10: True Stories From Around The Globe

 The Best Women’s Travel Writing, Volume 9: True Stories From Around The Globe